Meet Strictly’s Layton Williams, the musical-theatre-turned-TV star

-Meet Strictly’s Layton Williams, the musical theatre star bringing ‘drama’ to the dancfloor
+Meet Strictly’s Layton Williams, the musical theatre star bringing ‘drama’ to the dancefloor

 The ‘Bad Education’ actor and voice of ‘I Kissed a Boy’ is among this year’s contestants